 I bought the first collection – the concept is great, as is the art – but it didn’t grab me the way I’d hoped; however, I did want to find out what happened and fortunately it has been a sufficient success that the libraries keep stocking it (I recently read volume 7).
 I hope the libraries see it through to the end.

-Batman by Tom King and various (liked the double-date trade, not the other stuff)
+Batman by Tom King and various

 I really enjoyed The Sheriff of Babylon by King and Mitch Gerads and then The Vision (with art by Gabriel Hernandez Walta) was a real eye-opener, so reading his Batman was an easy decision, also made easy by the fact that libraries always tend to get Batman books.
-The series has had some interesting stuff (I particularly loved the double-dating issues with Clark, Lois and Selina) and some great art, but it never made me want to buy the books.
+The series has had some interesting stuff (I particularly loved the double-dating issues with Clark, Lois, Bruce and Selina) and some great art, but it never made me want to buy the books.

 The Mighty Thor (Jane Foster) by Jason Aaron and Russell Dautermann